laurentperrinet/Perrinet20PredictiveProcessing/README.md

 cognition is to extend this model to a more realistic description of naturalistic constraints faced by the visual system.
 Indeed, the central nervous system has to contend with axonal delays, both at the sensory and the motor levels.
-For instance, in the human visuo-oculomotor system, it takes approximately 50 ms for the retinal image to reach the visual areas implicated in motion detection, and a further 50 ms to reach the oculomotor muscles and actually realize action [@Kirchner06].
-One challenge for modeling is to understand eye movements using AI as a problem of optimal motor control under axonal delays.
+As we saw in the introduction, it takes approximately 50 ms for the retinal image to reach the visual areas implicated in motion detection, and a further 50 ms to reach the oculomotor muscles and actually realize action [@Kirchner06].
+One challenge for modeling the human visuo-oculomotor system is to understand eye movements as a problem of optimal motor control under axonal delays.
 Let's take the example of a tennis player trying to intercept a passing-shot ball at a (conservative) speed of 20 m/s.
 The position sensed on the retinal space corresponds to the instant when the image was formed on the photoreceptors within the retina, and until it reaches our hypothetical motion perception area.
 At this instant, the sensed physical position is in fact lagging 1 meter behind, that is, approximately at an eccentricity of 45 degrees.
 However, the position at the moment of emitting the motor command will be also 45 degrees *ahead* of its present physical position in visual space.
 As a consequence, if the player's gaze is not directed to the image of the ball on the retina but to the ball at its present (physical) position, this may be because he takes into account, in an anticipatory fashion, the distance the ball travels during the sensory delay.
 Alternatively, optimal control may direct action (future motion of the eye) to the expected position when motor commands reach the periphery (muscles).
 Such an example